Fundaugurluu/pusula_talent_academy/README.md

 every insert will update both the table and its indexes.
 Therefore, indexes should be chosen carefully based on frequently used queries.

-##3.Do you think using the table in this way for 5 years was the correct approach?
+## 3.Do you think using the table in this way for 5 years was the correct approach?
 Why or why not?

 Storing all the data in a single table over years makes query writing simpler.
 However, as the data volume grows, queries become slower and harder to execute.
 For example, searching for a specific patient record becomes much harder when the table is very large.
 ---------------------------------------------------------------------------------------------------
+# Question 2: Index Strategy & Query Optimization Thinking
 Scenario:
 The following query is frequently used by end users
 ```sql